-Definition: Operational risk is the risk of loss as a result of inadequate or deficient internal processes or systems, human error, or external events.
-Operational risk also comprises compliance, legal and default risk.
+Operational risk is the risk of loss as a result of inadequate or deficient internal processes or systems, human error, or external events.
+Operational risk also comprises compliance, legal, default, data protection, money-laundering and terrorism funding risk.

 EBK has a simple and transparent organisation, and has therefore adopted the basic indicator method for calculating the capital requirement for operational risk.
 With this approach, the calculation basis for the minimum primary capital requirement is 15 per cent of average income over the past three years multiplied by 12.5.
-See section 42, sub-section 1 of the capital requirement regulations.
+See the CRR.

-Table 17 Calculation basis and capital requirement for operational risk (amounts in NOK thousand)
+Table 16 Calculation basis and capital requirement for operational risk (amounts in NOK thousand)

-Operational risk 2016 2017 2018
+Operational risk 2017 2018 2019

-Net income 218 966 289 168 212 824
+Net income 289 168 212 824 128 896

-Average income 240 319
+Average income 210 296

-Basis of calculation 450 599
+Basis of calculation 394 304

-Capital requirement 36 048
+Capital requirement 31 544